-Codeable (codeable.io) is an on-demand service for WordPress tasks.
-The Denmark-based company was founded in 2013 and employs more than 100 WordPress experts in the US and Europe to solve WordPress problems for customers.
+Codeable (codeable.io) is the only WordPress exclusive freelancer marketplace.
+The Denmark-based company was founded in 2013 and employs more than 530 WordPress experts from around the world to solve WordPress problems for customers.

-Pretty much anything related to your WordPress site; fixing bugs, making design customizations, developing a custom plugin, modifying your theme, migrating your site to a new host, speed optimization, security cleanup tasks, or even providing one-on-one training.
+Pretty much anything related to your WordPress site; full site builds, fixing bugs, making design customizations, developing a custom plugin, modifying your theme, migrating your site to a new host, speed optimization, security cleanup tasks, or even providing one-on-one training.

 Each of the developers they let onto their platform goes through a thorough screening process including an interview and review of their portfolio and work history.

-The focus is on smaller tasks with quick turnaround times.
+You can post your project for a free estimate with no obligation to hire.
 The Codeable platform operates 24/7 and several users report getting initial estimates back within minutes of posting their jobs.

-With Codeable, you create your own task brief — the more detailed and well thought-out the better.
-The more specific you can be in terms of what you want done, the better results you get and the better understanding the coders will have of your project.
+With Codeable, you create your own task brief — the more detailed and well-thought-out the better.
+The more specific you can be in terms of what you want to be done, the better results you get, and the better understanding the coders will have of your project.

 In either case, Codeable explains you can pick confidently because they only allow top-notch technical talent to join their ranks.

 The way their pricing works is the different WordPress pros submit bids, but unlike Elance, Codeable takes the average of those bids to create your estimated price.
-(They also tack on a 15% service commission on top of that price.
+(Codeable adds a fixed service fee of 17.5% on top of that price.
 You can learn more on their pricing page here.)

 The theory is this prevents their marketplace from turning into a “race to the bottom” on price, but still allows you access to top WordPress talent at reasonable rates.
 It also saves you the trouble of sorting through a dozen different quotes and trying to discern the difference!